 When to see a doctor

-If your child is still toe walking after the age of 2 years, talk to your doctor about it.
-Make an appointment sooner if the toe walking is accompanied by tight leg muscles, stiffness in the ankle's Achilles tendon or a lack of muscle coordination.
+If your child is still toe walking after age 2, talk to your doctor about it.
+Make an appointment sooner if your child also has tight leg muscles, stiffness in the Achilles tendon or a lack of muscle coordination.

 - A short Achilles tendon.
 This tendon links the lower leg muscles to the back of the heel bone.
 If it's too short, it can prevent the heel from touching the ground.

 - Muscular dystrophy.
-Toe walking sometimes occurs in muscular dystrophy, a genetic disease in which muscle fibers are unusually susceptible to damage and weaken over time.
-This diagnosis may be more likely if your child initially walked normally before starting to toe walk.
+Toe walking sometimes occurs in this genetic disease in which muscle fibers are unusually prone to damage and weaken over time.
+This diagnosis might be more likely if your child initially walked normally before starting to toe walk.

 Toe walking out of habit, also known as idiopathic toe walking, sometimes runs in families.

-Persistent toe walking may increase a child's risk of falling.
-It also can result in a social stigma if the child is perceived as "different" by peers.
+Persistent toe walking can increase a child's risk of falling.
+It can also result in a social stigma.